 (#1120)An MU beamformer is an EHT AP that sets at least one of the following MU beamformer subfields, MU Beamformer (BW ≤ 80 MHz), MU Beamformer (BW = 160 MHz), and MU Beamformer (BW = 320 MHz) subfields in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits to 1.
 A non-AP EHT STA shall set all three MU beamformer subfields, MU Beamformer (BW ≤ 80 MHz), MU Beamformer (BW = 160 MHz), and MU Beamformer (BW = 320 MHz) subfields, to 0.
 An MU beamformer is also an SU beamformer and shall set the SU Beamformer subfield to 1.

-NOTE—A non-AP STA might use the setting of the MU Beamformer subfield to determine the AP with which it will associate.
+NOTE—A non-AP STA might use the value of the MU Beamformer subfield in the EHT PHY Capabilities Information field of the AP (#5559) to determine the AP with which it will associate.

 CID 5561